I have been getting frequent questions about @girleatworld, so I thought this would be the easier way to answer them all.

 First, I live in Singapore where income tax is low so it’s easier to manage finances.
 Singapore is an awesome hub for travel with many airlines coming in and out to various destinations, so it’s easy to get cheap flights.
 We also have tons of budget airlines in the region.

-Second, I am good with money.
-Travel is a priority for me so I save up by living within my means – DIY stuff when I can, cooking my own food, taking public transports over taxi, walking when possible, etc. When not traveling for work I always travel budget.
-I fly budget airlines whenever I can, then save money by staying in 6-8 beds hostels if I am by myself.
+Second, I am fairly responsible with money.
+Travel is a priority for me so I save up by living within my means – DIY stuff when I can, cooking my own food, taking public transports over taxi, walking when possible, etc. When not traveling for work or sponsored trips, I always travel budget.
+I also save money by staying in 6-8 beds hostels when I am travelling by myself.
 They usually only run me about $8-25 per night depending on the city.
-If i can’t fly budget, I wait and look out for great flight deals.
-For example I flew from Singapore to Germany for ~$500 less than regular price thanks to an awesome sale by Lufthansa.
+If i can’t fly budget, I wait and look out for flight deals.
+For example I flew from Singapore to Germany for S$990, which is $500 less than the regular price thanks to an awesome sale by Lufthansa.

 Third, this no longer applies to me but I used to work in a role that sent me to different places and I would try to maximize this by flying in early and/or flying out late.
 I work as a User Experience designer.